 Everyone who claims Christ as Lord is welcome at the table, for it is not a Methodist table, but the Table of the Lord.
 Children are most welcome!
 While they may not understand the deep theological meanings, they can share and feel the blessing of being a part of God’s family who love one another and who are deeply loved by Jesus Christ.

-At First United Methodist Church Elgin, we celebrate Holy Communion each Sunday during the 8:00 a.m. service, and at all worship services on the first Sunday of each month.
+At First United Methodist Church Elgin, we celebrate Holy Communion at both worship services on the first Sunday of each month.